AdMrzyglod/lsc-lab6-kubernetes/README.md

   ./get_helm.sh
   ```

-Commands to create a cluster and create and add a node group on Amazon Elastic Kubernetes Service (EKS):
+Commands to create a cluster and create and add a node group on Amazon Elastic Kubernetes Service (EKS) (Before executing commands, you must adjust the aws parameter values):
 - ```bash
   aws eks create-cluster \
     --name lsc-lab-cluster \